allegroai/clearml-docs/docs/guides/frameworks/pytorch_lightning/pytorch_lightning_example.md

 The example script does the following:
 * Trains a simple deep neural network on the PyTorch built-in MNIST dataset
 * Defines Argparse command line options, which are automatically captured by ClearML
-* Creates an experiment named `pytorch lightning mnist example`, which is associated with the `examples` project.
+* Creates an experiment named `pytorch lightning mnist example` in the `examples` project.

 ## Scalars